Skip to main content

 Member of the Scientific Advisory Board since 2022

 Annika Herr is professor of Health Economics and Director of the Institute of Health Economics at Leibniz University Hanover.
 After her diploma in economics and business administration at Dortmund University, she received her PhD at University of Erlangen-Nuremberg in 2009.
 During her PhD studies, she was a member of the Ruhr Graduate School in Economics.
 After her PhD, she was a postdoc and later assistant professor at the Düsseldorf Institute for Competition Economics (DICE) at Heinrich Heine University Düsseldorf, where she received her habilitation in 2018.
 Her research focusses on competition and regulation in health care markets as well as organ donation.
 She has published in several renowned journals, such as the Journal of Health Economics, Journal of Economic Behavior and Organization, and Economic Inquiry.
 Since 2021, she is Vice Chair of the German Health Economics Association (dggö) and Speaker of the Center for Health Economics Research Hanover (CHERH).
-Moreover, she is member of the standing field committee for Health Economics of the German Economic Association (Verein für Socialpolitik).

 Prof. Dr. Robert Nuscheler